cadet-salzburg/_2RealKinectWrapper/readme.txt

 	You need to:
 		if you want to use OpenNI
-			* install newest unstable OpenNI lib --> http://openni.org/downloadfiles/opennimodules/openni-binaries/20-latest-unstable
+			* install newest unstable OpenNI lib --> http://openni.org/
-			* install newest unstable NITE SDK --> http://openni.org/downloadfiles/opennimodules/openni-compliant-middleware-binaries/33-latest-unstable
+			* install newest unstable NITE SDK --> http://openni.org/
 		or for Microsoft's Kinect SDK
-			* install newest MS Kinect SDK --> http://research.microsoft.com/en-us/um/redmond/projects/kinectsdk/download.aspx
+			* install newest MS Kinect SDK --> http://www.microsoft.com/en-us/kinectforwindows/develop/

 	Note if you want to use both SDKs on your system (Win7), you can install all of the above libs.
+And switch the driver in the device manager of windows

 Build
 -----
 	Add environment variables:
 		You have to set the following environment variables in your system ( http://www.windows7hacker.com/index.php/2010/05/how-to-addedit-environment-variables-in-windows-7/ ) :
 			No need anymore with the new MS Kinect SDK to set a manual environment variable.
-The installer automaically sets KINECTSDK_DIR as env var
+The installer automaically sets KINECTSDK10_DIR as env var (be aware that before it was KINECTSDK_DIR)

 		If you want to build the cinder sample add:
 			CINDER_DIR		your drive\your base path where you installed cinder (e.g. c:\sdk\cinder)